ysyk2021/the-power-of-emotional-intelligence-in-leadership-developing-eq-skills-for-greater-impact-and/src/chapter-5-1.md

-# Understanding the Importance of Relationship Building in Leadership

 Relationship building is a critical aspect of effective leadership.
 In today's fast-paced and interconnected world, leaders must recognize the significance of building meaningful connections with their team members, colleagues, and stakeholders.
 This chapter explores the importance of relationship building in leadership and provides insights into how emotional intelligence (EQ) skills can enhance this process.